 During each of the two flight days, three of the six focus areas will be sampled in rotation.
-Each 2.8km × 3.1km focus area will be monitored using a north-south oriented regular grid of sampling locations at 250m spacing.
-This will provide detailed spatial soil moisture information for 3 SMAP radar pixels on each day.
+Each 3.2 km \times 3.8 km focus area will be monitored using a north-south oriented regular grid of sampling locations at 250 m spacing.
+This will provide detailed spatial soil moisture information for three SMAP radar pixels on each day.
 Team A and B will be responsible for YA (YA4 and YA7) dominated by cropping area and YB (YB5 and YB7) dominated by grazing area, respectively, which ensures that a wide range of soil moisture conditions are encountered for both land cover types.
-Team C will be responsible for YE and YF area which are cropping and grazing scenarios.
-Local scale (1m) soil moisture variation will be accounted for by taking three surface soil moisture measurements within a radius of 1m at each sampling location; more specific details follow.
+Team C will be responsible for YE and YF area, which are cropping and grazing scenarios.
+Local scale (1m) soil moisture variation will be accounted for by taking a minimum of three surface soil moisture measurements within a radius of 1 m at each sampling location until a consistent measurement are achieved; more specific details follow.
 This will allow the effect of random errors in local scale soil moisture measurements to be minimised.